Pain-Brioche/COM3D2.MaidLoader/README.md

 This function monitors a folder so that any mod placed inside can be quickly added to the edit mode without any restart needed.
 __*A few things to note:*__
 - This is NOT meant to replace the standard Mod folder.
+- Mods in QuickMod behaves as standard mods do.
 - While the plugin is capable of doing it, adding hundreds of mods at a time is not recommended.
 - Mods in QuickMod have priority over standard Mod folder and game's files.
 - QuickMod is made for Edit mode, while it will work elsewhere once started, it needs edit mode to start.